Thoothukudi: Geography and climate

 Thoothukudi is located at 8.7642°N 78.1348°E. Thoothukudi is located in South India, on the Gulf of Mannar, about 604 km south of Chennai and 125 km north of Kanyakumari.
-The hinterlands of the port of the city is connected to the districts of Madurai, Tirunelveli, Ramanathapuram and Tiruchirapalli.
-The city mostly has a flat terrain and roughly divided into two by the Buckle channel.
-Being in coastal region, the soil is mostly clay sandy and the water table varies between 1 and 4 m below ground level.
+The hinterlands of the port of the city are connected to the districts of Madurai, Tirunelveli, Ramanathapuram, and Tiruchirapalli.
+The city mostly has flat terrain and is roughly divided into two by the Buckle Channel.
+Being in a coastal region, the soil is mostly clay and sandy, and the water table varies between 1 and 4 m below ground level.
 The city has loose soil with thorny shrubs in the north and salt pans in the south.

+It is located about 590 km southeast of Chennai, 190 km northeast of Thiruvananthapuram, and 580 km southeast of Bangalore.

-Thoothukundi experiences a hot semi-arid climate (Köppen BSh) characterised by sweltering summers, hot winters and occasional heavy rain during the northeast monsoon.
-Summer extends from March to June when the climate is very humid.
+Thoothukudi experiences a tropical savanna climate (Köppen As) characterized by sweltering summers, hot winters, and occasional heavy rain during the northeast monsoon.
+Summer extends from March to June, when the climate is very humid.
 Thoothukudi registers a maximum temperature of 39 °C and a minimum temperature of 32 °C. The city receives adequate rainfall only during the months of October and November.
-The city receives around 444 mm rainfall from the Northeast monsoon, 117.7 mm during summer, 74.6 mm during winter and 63.1 mm during the South-west monsoon season.
-The coolest month is January and the hottest months are from May to June.
-The city has a very high humidity being in the coastal sector.
+The city receives around 444 mm rainfall from the northeast monsoon, 117.7 mm during the summer, 74.6 mm during the winter, and 63.1 mm during the south-west monsoon season.
+The coolest month is January, and the hottest months are from May to June.
+The city has very high humidity being in the coastal sector.

 The 21 islands between Thoothukudi and Rameswaram shores in the Gulf of Mannar are notified as the first Marine Biosphere Reserve of India.
-About 36,000 species of flora and fauna exist in the region covered with mangroves, sandy shores, sea grass beds that are conducive for turtle nesting.
-The region around the Thoothukudi shores are home to rare marine flora and fauna.
-Coral reefs and pearl oysters are some of the exotic species while algae, reef fish, holothurians, shrimps, lobsters, crabs and Mollusca are very common.
-Out of 600 recorded varieties of fish in the region, 72 are found to be commercially important.
-The thermal discharge from the thermal plants and excessive brine run off from the salt pans impact the flora and fauna in the region to a large extent.
+About 36,000 species of flora and fauna exist in the region, which is covered with mangroves, sandy shores, and sea grass beds that are conducive to turtle nesting.
+The region around the Thoothukudi shores is home to rare marine flora and fauna.
+Coral reefs and pearl oysters are some of the exotic species, while algae, reef fish, holothurians, shrimps, lobsters, crabs, and Mollusca are very common.
+Out of the 600 recorded varieties of fish in the region, 72 are found to be commercially important.
+The thermal discharge from the thermal plants and excessive brine runoff from the salt pans impact the flora and fauna in the region to a large extent.